095056/Luis/Package-Management.md

 If that is the case, then run `termux-change-repo` command and **change your mirror** [mirror](https://github.com/termux/termux-packages/wiki/Mirrors) for the `main` repository.
 If you have installed other [package repositories](https://github.com/termux/termux-packages/wiki#packages), like `science`, `games` and `unstable`, then you **must** select and change those mirrors as well.
 You can check your current mirrors by running the `termux-info` command.

-After changing the mirror, optionally run `pkg upgrade` command to update all packages to the latest available versions if you want, or at least update `termux-tools` package with `pkg install termux-tools` command.
+After changing the mirror, it is **highly advisable** to run `pkg upgrade` command to update all packages to the latest available versions, or at least update `termux-tools` package with `pkg install termux-tools` command.
 Also make sure your device has internet connectivity and the repository URLs are accessible in a browser.

 For **step by step instructions** on how to change mirrors, check [here](https://github.com/termux/termux-packages/issues/6726).